apache/fury/docs/specification/xlang_serialization_spec.md

 Meta header is a 8 bits number value.

-- Lowest 5 digits `0b00000~0b11110` are used to record num fields. `0b11111` is preserved to indicate that Fury need to read more bytes for length using Fury unsigned int encoding.
+- Lowest 5 digits `0b00000~0b11110` are used to record num fields. `0b11111` is preserved to indicate that Fory need to read more bytes for length using Fory unsigned int encoding.
 Note that num_fields is the number of compatible fields.
   Users can use tag id to mark some fields as compatible fields in schema consistent context.
 In such cases, schema consistent fields will be serialized first, then compatible fields will be serialized next.
-At deserialization, Fury will use fields info of those fields which aren't annotated by tag id for deserializing schema consistent fields, then use fields info in meta for deserializing compatible fields.
+At deserialization, Fory will use fields info of those fields which aren't annotated by tag id for deserializing schema consistent fields, then use fields info in meta for deserializing compatible fields.
 - The 6th bit: 0 for registered by id, 1 for registered by name.
 - Remaining 2 bits are reserved for future extension.